hugoecl/estagio_gestao_documental/backend/README.md

 ## Run development server

-To improve rust compilation times, for development purposes, I used the [cranelift codegen backend for rust](https://github.com/rust-lang/rustc_codegen_cranelift), the [mold linker](https://github.com/rui314/mold) and I enabled parallel exucution of the compiler's frontend, which for now only works on the nightly toolchain.
+To improve rust compilation times, for development purposes, I used the [cranelift codegen backend for rust](https://github.com/rust-lang/rustc_codegen_cranelift), the [mold linker](https://github.com/rui314/mold) and I enabled parallel execution of the compiler's frontend, which for now only works on the nightly toolchain.
 Make sure to have to have installed the cranelift backend, the mold linker and the rust nightly toolchain.

 The [cranelift backend doesn't support aws-lc-rs](https://github.com/rust-lang/rustc_codegen_cranelift/issues/1520) for now, so if you want to test https with a development build, the dev script will use the default llvm backend.